Friday, March 24, 2023

 A devotional by Angela Anderson

-Song of Reflection: “Just a Closer Walk with Thee” (song) by Mahalia Jackson.
+Song of Reflection: “Protector (Live)” by Kim Walker-Smith.
 Listen to it here.

 ~*~